Dark Matter Capture in Supernovae Modifies Dark Photon Cooling Bounds: Introduction

 Before proceeding, we emphasise that the SN cooling calculation employed in this work follows the standard analytic framework commonly used in the literature.
-More refined treatments of the SN1987A constraints incorporate effects such as in-medium photon dispersion, detailed radial temperature and density profiles, nuclear correlations, and many-body plasma interactions~\cite{Chang:2016ntp,Caputo:2021eaa}.
+More refined treatments of the SN1987A constraints incorporate effects such as in-medium photon dispersion, detailed radial temperature and density profiles, nuclear correlations, and many-body plasma interactions~\cite{Chang:2016ntp,Caputo:2021eaa,Hardy_2017}.
 While such improvements can quantitatively shift the cooling bounds, including all of them simultaneously can obscure the specific physical impact we aim to isolate here: the modification of the dark-photon free-streaming length due to the presence of captured DM.
-Since our goal is to demonstrate and characterise this effect in a controlled setting, we retain the minimal and transparent cooling prescription.
+Since our goal is to demonstrate and characterise this effect in a controlled setting, we retain the minimal and transparent cooling prescription.Our objective is to isolate the effect of an additional opacity source provided by captured dark matter particles on SN cooling.
+Consequently, the exclusion regions presented in this work should be interpreted as illustrative of the alteration of the SN cooling bounds rather than definitive.
 A dedicated follow-up analysis, including realistic SN simulations and the impact of a thermal plasma, will be presented in future work.

 The paper is structured as follows.
 In Sec.\,\ref{sec:2}, we discuss the usual mechanism of anomalous SN cooling due to the existence of dark photons.
 Sec.\,\ref{sec:3} focuses on the mechanism of DM capture inside a supernova, expanding on the case of annihilating and non-annihilating DM.
 In Sec.\,\ref{sec:4}, we derive the new cooling constraints on dark photon in the case where DM has been captured in the SN core and discuss the revival of the dark photon parameter space.
 Sec.\,\ref{sec:5} concludes with the importance of our results and discusses possible future directions.